tkweon426/craip_2025f_g4/README.md

 6. **Publish the path**:
    - Topic: `/local_path`
    - Message type: `nav_msgs/msg/Path`
-   - This path will be consumed by the `path_tracker` node
+   - This path will be used by the `path_tracker` node

 **Related Topics:**
 | Topic | Message Type | Description |